-Occupational Health Nurses Week
+Occupational Health Nursing Week

 OHN Week is a national observance to recognize and celebrate, YOU as members of the occupational and environmental health nursing profession.
-It is designated because, while most people understand the function of a nurse in a clinical setting, not everyone is aware that there are approximately 14,000 nurses who work in promoting and protecting the health of workers in the US and many of these nurses also work globally.
+It is designated because, while most people understand the function of a nurse in a clinical setting, not everyone is aware that there are approximately 19,000 nurses who work in promoting and protecting the health of workers in the US and many of these nurses also work globally.
 The message is that through case management, coaching and health counseling, health promotion and wellness activities, legal and regulatory compliance, and workplace hazard detection and mitigation, occupational and environmental health nurses improve the health of employees and contribute to a healthy bottom line for businesses.

 AAOHN communicates with members prior to the OHN Week to provide members with a poster for display in their work settings and a sample press release, all or portions of which can be used for your business communications or sent to local media.
-AAOHN does press releases in media outlets in various cities.

-Occupational Health Nursing Week is April 19-26, 2013.
+Occupational Health Nursing Week is April 18-22, 2016.